jspotten/cs324-labs/09b-hw-http/README.md

  17. For URL (g), what remote port will an HTTP client pass to `connect()`?

- 18. For URL (f), what path will be sent by the client in the first line of the HTTP request?
+ 18. For URL (f), what is the complete path value that will be sent by the client in the first line of the HTTP request?

- 19. For URL (i), what path will be sent by the client in the first line of the HTTP request?
+ 19. For URL (i), what is the complete path value that will be sent by the client in the first line of the HTTP request?

  20. For URL (f), what value will be sent by the client as the value of the "Host" header?